eleev/jToolkit/README.md

 # 📝 Notes
 * You might see that the author in some places is `Virus`.
 This is my nickname.
 * The used assets were found on the `Web`. *Do not use them for commertial purposes*.
 They are only used for demostration.
-* My appologies for the lack of comments and proper explanation of what going on inside of complex shaders and classes.
+* My appologies for the lack of comments and proper explanation of what is going on inside of complex shaders and classes.
-* The main reason for publishing this code was to share some groundwork related to `OpenGL's` fixed function pipeline, which may be useful for some developers on early stage learnerns
+* The main reason for publishing this code was to share some groundwork related to `OpenGL's` fixed function pipeline, which may be useful for some developers or early stage learnerns.

 # 📚 Contents
 [*] *The term `Object` referes to the commonly used naming convention in `OpenGL` (`Vertex Buffer Object`, `Vertex Index Object` etc.) and has no relation to `Object-Oriented Paradigm`.*